DCAN-Labs/abcd-hcp-pipeline/README.md

 The pipeline may take over 24 hours if run on a single core.

-Temporary/Scratch space:  If you need to make use of a particular mount for fast file io, you can provide the docker command with an additional volume mount: `docker run -v /my/fast/file/mnt:/tmp` on most systems, you can add an argument to docker: `docker run --tmpfs /tmp`
+Temporary/Scratch space:  By default, everything is processed in the output folder.
+We will work on a more efficient use of disk space in the future, along with the ability to use a temporary file system mount for hot read/writes.

-software will use spin echo field maps if they are present, then gradient field maps, then None, consistent with best observed performances.
+software will resolve to using spin echo field maps if they are present, then gradient field maps, then None, consistent with best observed performances.
+Note that there are no errors or warnings if multiple modalities are present.

 For specified use of spin echo field maps, i.e. mapping a pair to each individual functional run, it is necessary to insert the "IntendedFor"